|

 in Grand Rapids, Michigan.
 The bowl requires no electricity but it does

+require something that is in short supply: cooperation.
 As I observed people trying to make the bowl sing,

 I was surprised that none of them bothered to read the directions about